How to Choose the Right Blog Layout to Drive Results

 List Blog Post Layout

 List posts are a very common post type.
 This is commonly used when providing a roundup of creative inspiration or trends that you want to share with your readers.
 Rather than researching themselves, readers can see all the information in one place.
-For example, 15 top cleaning hacks, or 100 Trending videos on TikTok, and so on.
+For example, 15 top cleaning hacks, 100 Trending videos on TikTok, and so on.

 What to include in your list post…